| Bryan Adams Close

 internationally.
 Focus on the characteristics of national heroes as you explore the

-Lincoln, the Jefferson, and the Franklin Delano Roosevelt Memorials.
+Lincoln, the Jefferson, the Franklin Delano Roosevelt and newly opened MLK Memorials.
 Exchange viewpoints on current issues with newsmakers and government

 experts.
 From morning to night, Close Up Washington gives you an intensive look at